felipelodur/Data-Science-Snippets/README.md

 # Data-Science-Snippets

-Some useful snippets (at least for me :P)
+Some useful snippets for usual tasks in Data Science projects.